Hard Core Tactical Mod

 2: From time to time it may appear that you can’t switch weapons.
 This generally happens because the player used binoculars at some point but the game does not recognize that the binoculars have been exited.
 To reset the weapons simply enter into your binoculars again and then exit from them.
 The weapons will reset at this point and you will be able to switch to your secondary weapon.

-If you would like to be able to turn your compass off and on in game, copy and paste the following code into your config.cfg file.
+4: If you would like to toggle your compass on and off in game, hit the “PGDN” key.

-If you would like to use the quick save/load feature in game, copy and paste the following code into your config.cfg file.
+7: If you would like to use the quick save/load feature in game, hit the “F8” key to save your game, and hit the “F9” key to load your saved game.

 There are also six bonus missions that come with the Hard Core Tactical Mod.